 Kelly Beard-Foden spends much of her time painting landscapes and seascapes near her home, using a variety of media in her work, particularly acrylics.

-inspiration from the beauty of her everyday surroundings, such as the sea and trees, she is also interested in urban shapes and forms such as back lanes.
+She says she takes inspiration from the beauty of her everyday surroundings, such as the sea and trees.
+She is also interested in urban shapes and forms such as back lanes.

 Bolam Country Park near Belsay in Northumberland is a popular attraction, so seeing it like this, just at the start of a beautiful day, is a rare treat.